DennisSuitters/summernote-image-attributes/README.md

 Adds a button to the image popover to edit title, alt, class and style attributes, and Links with relevant Attributes (Thanks to [minidc](https://github.com/ninidc)).

-The Image Shapes, and CaptioIt addons have now been extracted to their own Plugins, you can get view them via the links further down this page.
+The Image Shapes, and CaptionIt addons have now been extracted to their own Plugins, you can get view them via the links further down this page.

 ### Installation